funkybob/gilbert/README.md

     $ gilbert --root mysite render

+Have gilbert serve your site:

+    $ gilbert --root mysite serve

-Have gilbert watch your files, and re-render on changes:
+Serve your site and re-render on changes:

-    $ gilbert --root mysite watch
+    $ gilbert --root mysite serve --watch

 Finally, list all loaders and plugins: